 Senior Cat Care

-Cats love to hide vulnerability.
-This means that they like to pretend everything is fine.
-Some key things to watch for include changes in behaviour (eg. more cuddly when typically has been a “loner” or vice versa.
-Changes in appetite (either up or down), voiding outside of the litter box, changes in thirst and changes in mobility.
-Mobility changes are often defined by a decrease in jumping up onto furniture…obvious limping is rare to see.
+Cats love to hide vulnerability, this means that they like to pretend everything is fine.
+Some key things to watch for include changes in behaviour (e.g. more cuddly when typically has been a “loner” or vice versa).
+Changes in appetite (either up or down), avoiding outside of the litter box, changes in thirst and changes in mobility.
+Mobility changes are often defined by a decrease in jumping up onto furniture, obvious limping is rare to see.

 My senior cat is losing weight, what can I do?

-It can be a sign of serious illness, so the first thing you should do is to have him or her assessed by a veterinarian.
-Many of the diseases which we find can be corrected or progression slowed down significantly with early intervention.
+It can be a sign of serious illness, so the first thing you should do is to have them assessed by a veterinarian.
+Many of the diseases which we find, can be corrected or progression slowed down significantly with early intervention.

 What are some common health issues affecting senior cats?

-Overactive thyroid, kidney failure, inflammatory bowel, arthritis, dental disease and cancer are all relatively common problems in aging cats.
+Overactive thyroid, kidney failure, inflammatory bowel, arthritis, dental disease and cancer, are all relatively common problems in ageing cats.